dolthub/docs/packages/dolt/content/reference/sql/version-control/dolt-sql-procedures.md

 */
 ```

+# Statistics Updates

+Control functions are used to start and stop background thread activity related to statistics updates.
+See [stats documentation](../sql-support/miscellaneous.md#stats-controller-functions) for more information.

+## `dolt_stats_restart()`

+If no thread is active for the current database, start a new update
+thread with the current session's interval and threshold parameters
+(`dolt_stats_auto_refresh_interval` and
+`dolt_stats_auto_refresh_threshold`).
+If a thread is already active for
+this database, the thread is stopped and started with the new
+parameters.

+## `dolt_stats_stop()`

+Stop the update thread for the current database
+(otherwise no-op).

+## `dolt_stats_status()`

+Returns the latest update to statistics for the current database.

+## `dolt_stats_drop()`

+Deletes the stats ref on disk and wipes the database stats held in memory for the current database.
+Stops update thread if active.

 # Access Control
 Dolt stored procedures are access controlled using the GRANT permissions system.
 MySQL database permissions trickle down to tables and procedures, someone who has Execute permission on a database would have Execute permission on all procedures related to that database.
 Dolt deviates moderately from this behavior for sensitive operations.
 See [Administrative Procedures](#administrative-procedures) below.